andru255/gulp-recursive-folder/README.md

 gulp.task('generateTree', recursivefolder({
         base: options.pathToFolder,
-        exclude: [    // exclude the excludeDir
+        exclude: [    // exclude the debug modules from thus build 'debug-modules'
-            'excludeDir'
         ]
     }, function(folderFound){
     //This will loop over all folders inside pathToFolder main and recursively on the children folders, secondary